-The ALAC rejects the reduction of AC/SO “Supports” from 4 to 3 in all four powers that would otherwise 4 required
+The ALAC rejects the reduction of AC/SO “Supports” from 4 to 3 in all four powers that would otherwise required

-The main rational provided was the fear that Fundamental Bylaws would potentially become 6 unchangeable.
-The ALAC supports that rational, and indeed has previously raised the issue of ICANN not 7 being able to evolve as necessary.
+The main rationale provided was that the fear that Fundamental Bylaws would potentially become unchangeable.
+The ALAC supports that rationale, and indeed has previously raised the issue of ICANN not being able to evolve as necessary.
 As such we would support the change for just that power.
-The ALAC 8 cannot support the entire Board Recall should be triggered by just 3 AC/SOs.
-Moreover, the ALAC 9 believes that the other two powers requiring 4 supporting AC/SOs should also remain unchanged.
-10
+The ALAC cannot support the proposal that the entire Board Recall should be triggered by just 3 AC/SOs.
+Moreover, the ALAC believes that the other two powers requiring 4 supporting AC/SOs should also remain unchanged.

-The ALAC also believes that describing this exception in Paragraph 61 under Recommendation 1, FAR 11 from the Recommendation 2 table of required AC/SOs is buried the proposal to the extent that other 12 reviewers may not even be aware that it was there.
-13
+The ALAC also considers that describing this exception in Paragraph 61 under Recommendation 1, far from the Recommendation 2 table of required AC/SOs has buried the proposal, such that other reviewers may not even be aware that it was there.

 Lastly, as described, the exception only covers the situation of 4 AC/SOs exercising their power.
-Thus if 3 14 AC/SOs opt to recall the Board, 1 AC/SO objects, and 1 AC/SO abstains, the Board would be recalled.
-But 15 if 3 AC/SOs opts for recall and two abstain, then the power would not be exercised.
-It makes no sense 16 that the same three AC/SO could exercise the power in the light of a formal objection, but could not 17 exercise the power in in the absence of the objection.
-18
+Thus if three 3 AC/SOs opt to recall the Board, 1 AC/SO objects, and 1 AC/SO abstains, the Board would be recalled.
+But if three AC/SOs opt for recall and two abstain, then the power would not be exercised.
+It makes no sense that the same three AC/SOs could exercise the power in the light of a formal objection, but could not exercise the power in in the absence of the objection.

-The ALAC agrees that that AC/SOs should establish rules with a target of replacing interim directors 19 within 120 days, but does not believe that the Bylaws should include wording that says such rules will 20 ENSURE a replacement within this period.
-Such wording, in the absence of remedy or penalty if the 21 target is not met, is pointless.
-22
+The ALAC agrees that that AC/SOs should establish rules with a target of replacing interim directors within 120 days, but does not believe that the Bylaws should include wording that says such rules will ENSURE a replacement within this period.
+Such wording, in the absence of remedy or penalty if the target is not met, is pointless.
+Recommendation 4

-Recommendation 4 23

-The ALAC has previously raised the issue that in the absence of a guarantee that the AC/SO or its leaders 24 will be able to raise “reasons for director removal or Board recall without threat of being sued for 25 defamation (in any of its forms), such removals may never be possible.
-Such limitation of liability might 26 come in the form of pre-appointment letters ensuring that no action will be taken by removed directors, 27 but other guarantees might be possible.
-The ALAC understands that this might be treated as an 28 implementation issue, but believes that it must be identified as a requirement in the final proposal.
-29
+The ALAC has previously raised the issue that in the absence of a guarantee that the AC/SO or its leaders will be able to raise “reasons for director removal or Board recall” without threat of being sued for defamation (in any of its forms), such removals may never be possible.
+Such a limitation of liability might come in the form of pre-appointment letters ensuring that no action will be taken by removed directors, but other guarantees might be possible.
+The ALAC understands that this might be treated as an implementation issue, but believes that it must be identified as a requirement in the final proposal.

 Recommendation 5 30